5 from 6 votes

 Despite being an old recipe, I had to make these bars several times to get them just right.
 The original recipe calls for a 14 oz bag of caramels.
 I’m guessing they used to sell a 14 oz bag, but they don’t anymore.
 Now it’s 11 oz.
 And rather than have a recipe where you use a full bag plus a little of another, I decided to alter the recipe a bit so that the problem was solved.

-Pecan Caramel Turtle Bars stacked on a blue cake stand
+Pecan caramel turtle candy bars stacked on a light blue cake stand.

 The first time around, there was too much butter and water added.
 After cutting them into bars, the caramel slowly oozed out all over the place.
 They were stacked on a plate and ended up as one big brick.